Dave Kempton's Sky School

 I use his book The Stars - A New Way of Seeing .

-Along with this site, I have developed the Constellation Challenge series, the first of which is set for release in September, 2005.
+Along with this site, I have developed the Constellation Challenge series.
 If you participate in this, you will, as with the other lists we seem to love almost as much as our telescopes, check off constellations as you see them.
 Whether you see constellations as the traditional “connect the dots” figures, the “stick figures” of H. A. Rey, or some other method, try to see all the major stars making the shape of the constellation.
 On the lists, I’ve suggested numbers of stars in each constellation; it’s just a suggestion.

 I hope this site and the Constellation Challenge series bring enjoyment to sky-lovers, and make new sky-lovers, too.